 Sanders BJ.
 Pit-and-fissure sealants and preventive resin restorations.
 In: Dean JA, ed.
 McDonald and Avery's Dentistry for the Child and Adolescent.
 10th ed.
 St Louis, MO: Elsevier; 2016:chap 10.

-Updated by: Michael Kapner, DDS, general dentistry, Norwalk, CT.
+Updated by: Michael Kapner, DDS, General Dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.